culturecode/stagehand/Readme.md

     Stagehand::Schema.add_stagehand! :except => [:users, :admin_messages, :other_tables, :not_needed_by_visitors]
   ```

-  These tables will not be monitored for changes, so their contents will not be copied to the production database.
   Monitoring is achieved using database triggers.
 Three triggers (INSERT, UPDATE, DELETE) are added to each monitored
   table and are used to create log entries that are used to track changes to content in the staging area.

-3. Modify the environment configuration file to specify which database to use as for staging and which to use for
+4. Modify the environment configuration file to specify which database to use for staging and which to use for
 production.
-The connection name should match whatever names you've used in database.yml.
+The connection name should match whatever names you've used in `database.yml`.

   ```yaml
   # In your database.yml